lukeyes/pi-create/README.md

 Uses maven to build, call `mvn clean install` to build and package

-This will generate a shaded jar in the `targets` folder, and a bunch of native dlls for jinput in `targets\natives`
+This will generate a shaded jar in the `target` folder, and a bunch of native dlls for jinput in `target\natives`

 ## Running

 ### Windows (PC)

-Easiest way is to go to the `targets` directory where the shaded jar lives and run the following command
+Easiest way is to go to the `target` directory where the shaded jar lives and run the following command
 `java -Djava.library.path=natives -jar pi-create-1.0-SNAPSHOT-shaded.jar`.
 That's all you'll need to do for Windows as it is set to load the correct dlls and doesn't need special permissions